Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Experimental developments for r-process studies

-Recently, a new technique was demonstrated in which the challenges of neutron detection are circumvented by measuring the nuclear recoil \cite{Yee2013} instead of the neutron energy using traps.
+Recently, a new technique was demonstrated in which the challenges of neutron detection are circumvented by measuring the nuclear recoil \cite{Yee2013}, instead of the neutron energy, using traps.
 The traps can confine a radioactive ion and basically $\beta$-decay at rest.
 The emitted radiation emerges with minimal scattering, allowing the measurement of the ion recoil.
-The $\beta$ is measured in coincidence with the ion recoiling as a result of neutron emission resulting in a time of flight spectrum.
-The proof of principle was demonstrated using a fission source of $^{252}$Cf, where fission fragments are thermalized in a large volume gas catcher, extracted, bunched, trapped and mass separated in a Penning trap, then delivered into a $\beta$-decay Paul Trap (BPT).
+The $\beta$ is measured in coincidence with the ion, recoiling due to neutron emission, resulting in a time of flight spectrum.
+The proof of principle was demonstrated with a $^{252}$Cf fission source, where fission fragments are thermalized in a large volume gas catcher, extracted, bunched, trapped and mass separated in a Penning trap, then delivered into a $\beta$-decay Paul Trap (BPT).
 The $\beta$-particles are detected in a $\Delta$E-E plastic scintillator while the recoil ions are detected in a microchannel plate detector.
 The technique allows the measurements of exotic isotopes with half-lives as short as 50 ms while avoiding some of the complications of neutron measurements \citep{Munson.Siegl.ea:2018,Siegl.Scielzo.ea:2018}.